WEBINAR: Live Event Date: September 20, 2017 @ 1:00 p.m. ET / 10:00 a.m. PT

-Klaus Gheri, vice president & general manager of Network Security at Barracuda, has another take.
+Klaus Gheri, vice president and general manager of Network Security at Barracuda, has another take.
 He said organizations today rely on cloud-based applications like Microsoft Office 365 and Salesforce, or infrastructures like Amazon Web Services or Microsoft Azure.
 Firewalls need to enable access to cloud applications and have the flexibility to be deployed in public cloud environments.
 Next-generation firewalls, he said, need to combine a full security feature set with capabilities like load balancing, traffic optimization, uplink bonding and cloud access optimization from branch offices.

 "Businesses today may need to deploy next-generation firewalls at every office or remote site, yet have the ability to manage them all from a central interface," said Gheri.
 "Today's networks and business assets are much more dispersed, so the firewalls that protect them need to reflect that through extended secure connectivity capabilities."

 The common denominator of all these viewpoints is that the firewall of today is quite different from those of a decade ago.
 How different, though, depends on the vendor's technology emphasis.
 The various software and hardware camps make liberal use of terminology such as virtual firewall and virtual appliances.
 Thus virtualization has blurred the lines between what were once quite distinct software- and hardware-based firewalls.

 Gartner analyst Adam Hils said next-generation vendors can be differentiated based on feature strengths.
 Each has their own take on what next generation means.

 "Buyers must consider the trade-offs between best-of-breed function and costs," said Hils.